 - “Individual Voluntary Arrangements – Limitation, the appointment of supervisors and the doctrine of estoppel” Tolley’s Insolvency Law and Practice Vol.20 Number 6 2004 pages 235-237.

 Susan was appointed by the Attorney General for 3 years to the Panel “A” list of Counsel (barristers over 10 years call) for the Serious Fraud Office between 2009-2012 for proceeds of crime litigation, and in 2016 was appointed by the Attorney General to the Serious Fraud Office Panel of Review Counsel.
-As stated above Susan was appointed as LPP Review Counsel on the SFO’s Rolls Royce plc enquiry into bribery and corruption.
+As stated above Susan was appointed as LPP Review Counsel on the SFO’s Rolls Royce plc enquiry into bribery and corruption and as LLP Counsel to the SFO’s BAT Plc, associated companies and persons investigation which was closed in 2021 as the evidence in the case did not meet the evidential test for prosecution as defined in the Code for Crown Prosecutors.
 Much proceeds of crime litigation cannot be reported as many hearings are held in private, and so not many cases are reported.

 Susan has dealt with in several serious cases including –